DinhCongTac221/avail-anywhere/README.md

 ## Avail-Anywhere

-Follow these steps to run a Avail light client on an android phone.
+Follow these steps to Run a Avail Light Client on an Android Phone.

 1. Install [Termux](https://f-droid.org/repo/com.termux_117.apk).